The 2026 Annual Federal Tax Refresher (AFTR) Course Is Now Available

 The 2026 Annual Federal Tax Refresher (AFTR) course is now available in WebCE’s Tax & Accounting Education catalog.
 This online course helps non-credentialed professionals meet the core requirements of the Annual Filing Season Program (AFSP), a voluntary IRS initiative that recognizes preparers who commit to a higher standard of professionalism.
 Completing the 2026 AFTR course is the first step toward earning an AFSP Record of Completion for the 2027 tax filing season.

-Due to the IRS’s strict availability window, the AFTR course can only be offered between June and December 31, 2026.
-Preparers who miss this deadline cannot earn a Record of Completion for the upcoming season, so it pays to start early.
+Due to the IRS’s strict availability window, the AFTR course can only be offered between June and 11:59PM on December 31, 2026.
+Preparers who miss this deadline cannot earn an AFSP Record of Completion (AFSP-RoC) for the upcoming season, so it pays to start early.

 What the 2026 AFTR Course Covers